USCutter Laserpoint II Review

 There are some issues: the instructions are awful and USB connections can be dodgy, but there are always solutions to these problems.

-The first thing that attracts most people to the USCutter Laserpoint II is definitely the price.
+The first thing that attracts most people to the USCutter Laserpoint II (available to buy on Amazon) is definitely the price.

 Of course, it’s not all roses.
 A couple of mechanical issues have been reported (although we’re pretty sure we can solve those for you) and the operating manual — when it arrives at all — is a hilariously bad English translation.